 In 2012, Complex Post Traumatic Stress Disorder manifested fully in my life.
 Even that was a relief in a way.
 I had suffered with many of the symptoms for my entire life such as depression and anxiety.
 Once flashbacks began, I started researching my symptoms and learned I had C-PTSD.
 I finally had a name for what was wrong with me, and learned that it is common with victims of narcissistic abuse.
 Another big piece of the puzzle, and more proof my mother was wrong about me being “crazy.”
 I wasn’t crazy, I was damaged and it was all her fault, not mine.

 February 27, 2015, I nearly died fromCarbon Monoxide Poisoning due to a problem with my fireplace flue.
 While I was in the emergency room and quite delirious, I told my husband never, ever tell either his or my parents that this happened.
 His parents probably would not have been an issue because I stopped speaking to them in 2002.
 My parents though..
-UGH!
 I knew my parents would not care, and would blame me for it happening.
-My father would have said horrible things I did not need to hear like, “What if you died?!
-Eric would have to sell the house and get rid of your pets.”
+My father would have said horrible things I did not need to hear like, “What if you died?!”
 My mother would have said things like, “Oh I knew someone that happened to and they’re fine.
 It’s no big deal.
-My back problem is so much worse!”
-Dealing with our narcissistic parents in any capacity was NOT an option for me in addition to coming to terms with the fact I nearly died.
+My back pain is so much worse!”
+Dealing with narcissistic parents in any capacity was NOT an option for me in addition to coming to terms with the fact I nearly died and would have ongoing, long term health problems.

 The brain damage caused by the poisoning changed my personality a lot.
 I quickly lost all patience and refused to tolerate many things I once had.
 I wanted to sever ties with my parents more than ever, but instead I went very low contact.
 The reason being, something in me said the timing was not right to go full no contact.
 I somehow knew it would have been a mistake.

 On May 5, 2016, I ended up in an argument with my parents.
 My husband’s mother died a few days prior, my parents saw her obituary in the local paper, and were obviously upset I had not told them about her death.
-I did not tell them.
-I was concerned only with my husband’s well being, not my parents.
-I also did not tell them because my parents only met her twice.
-Plus, my mother in-law hated me, and I had not spoken to her in 14 years at the time of her death.
+I did not tell them because I was concerned only with my husband’s and father in-law’s well being, not my parents’.
+I also did not tell them because my parents only met my mother in-law twice.
+Plus, my mother in-law hated me, and I had not spoken to her in fourteen years at the time of her death.
 Even knowing such things, my parents said they were upset that they did not know about her death in time to attend her funeral.
-They both said they thought they should “pay their respects”, which upset me tremendously.
+They both said they were worried what my father in-law would think, and they thought they should “pay their respects”, which upset me tremendously.
 I felt betrayed, which seems normal to me as well as anyone else I tell this story.
 They did not understand why I was upset, and as a result, our relationship changed a great deal.
-My mother stopped speaking to me after that, only trying to resume our relationship when my father was dying the following year.
+My mother and I stopped speaking after that.
+She only tried to resume our relationship when my father was dying the following year.
 My father barely spoke to me after the argument.

-He later was in the hospital on life support for twenty days, passing away quietly in the early morning hours of October 23, 2017 once life support was removed.
-During that time, my mother and countless flying monkeys constantly called, emailed, messaged me on social media and texted me (I saved all of their messages too, because documentation is always a good thing to have just in case it is needed).
+My father later was in the hospital on life support for twenty days, passing away quietly in the early morning hours of October 23, 2017 once life support was removed.
+During that time, my mother and countless flying monkeys family members constantly called, emailed, messaged me on social media and texted me (I saved all of their messages too, because documentation is always a good thing to have just in case it is needed) during that time.
 They were trying their best to get me to go to my father in the hospital.
-They used guilt, shaming, bullying, name calling and more.
+They used guilt, shaming, bullying, name calling, invalidation, minimizing and more.
 I never did go, though.
 Everything in me knew doing so would not be good.
 I assumed it was only to protect my mental and physical health, but I later learned that there was much more happening behind the scenes.
 God was able to save my father at the end of his life.
 Since the story is rather long, I decided to put it on a separate page.
 Here is the link to the miraculous story: The Miraculous Way My Father Came To Know Jesus And Other Miracles

 Me staying away as my father was dying was a terrible wake up call for everyone, and God showed me why.